Fermi-normal coordinates for the Newtonian approximation of gravity: Introduction

 Under Fermi transport, the fourth member of an orthonormal tetrad remains tangent on a general curve.
 The other members of the tetrad provide a spatial triad forming a reference frame for an observer whose word line is precisely the general curve in question.
 On that orthonormal tetrad, it is possible to construct a reference frame at which the metric is orthogonal and with nonzero Christoffel symbols along the observer word line.
 It is common to refer to this tetrad as the Fermi reference frame or simply as the Fermi coordinates.
 This frame gives us the correct relativistic generalization of the Newtonian concept of a non-rotating frame.

-The generalization of the Fermi reference frame to the case in which the frame rotation is significant remains an exciting area of research.
-Rotating Fermi reference frames help describe the Thomas precession and the Sagnac effect in general relativity \cite{thomas1926motion, frauendiener2018notes, bahder1998fermi}, which is nowadays employed to clarify the basic ideas for global navigation satellite systems \cite{ashby2003relativity}.

 An exciting and particular case of the Fermi coordinates occurs when the curve in question is a geodesic.
 In this case, the Fermi transport of the orthonormal tetrad coincides with its parallel transport.
 If the operating coordinates satisfy the additional condition that the Christoffel symbols vanish along the geodesic, the resulting coordinates are called Fermi-normal coordinates.
-Manasse and Misner \cite{manasse1963fermi, manasse1963distortion} primarily used these coordinates to determine the lowest-order effects of a Schwarzschild gravitational field which can be measured locally by a freely falling observer.
+Manasse and Misner \cite{manasse1963fermi, manasse1963distortion} primarily used these coordinates to determine the lowest-order effects of a Schwarzschild gravitational field, which can be measured locally by a freely falling observer.

+For as long as the theory of General Relativity has existed, there has been debate about the corresponding question of whether and to what extent Newton's theory of gravitation can be considered a special case or, at least, a limiting situation of General Relativity.
+Much work has been dedicated to the study of Schwarzschild spacetime, and very special coordinates were used to establish its link with Newton's theory of gravitation.
+Likewise, there are numerous works dedicated to clarifying the transition from the Einsteinian gravitational potential to the Newtonian, and vice versa.
+The main interest of this work focuses on reinforcing existing knowledge, emphasizing the value of new tools and perspectives to understand established principles.

-In this work, we ask ourselves how a freely falling observer determines the quadratic order effects of a Newtonian approximation of gravitation.
-To answer, we construct a geodesic curve and transport a Fermi-normal frame along it.
-Following the ideas in the early paper by Manasse and Misner \cite{manasse1963fermi}, Section \ref{sect:A} presents the geometric construction of the Fermi-normal coordinates.
-Usually, the calculations in resolving the Fermi-normal coordinates imply a non-easy procedure in determining the orthonormal basis to be parallel transported on the reference geodesic.
-To simplify the calculations, in Section \ref{sect:B}, we initially introduce a general metric, express it in an orthonormal tetrad, and use the Cartan formalism of differential forms.
-In Section \ref{sect:C}, we specialize the space-time by considering the nearly Newtonian metric.
-Section \ref{sect:D} presents some concluding remarks and areas for further research.
+In this work, we ask ourselves how a freely falling observer determines the quadratic order effects of a Newtonian approximation of gravitation, and we review the well-understood principle of local equivalence between the effects of a Schwarzschild gravitational field and the Newtonian gravitational approximation.
+To answer the question, we construct a reference geodesic curve and transport a Fermi-normal frame along it.
+Following the ideas in the early paper by Manasse and Misner \cite{manasse1963fermi}, Section \ref{sect:A} presents the geometric construction of the Fermi-normal coordinates and expresses the metric near the geodesic as to quadratic order in these coordinates.